 And while those word of mouth referrals are great, you want to make sure that you make the most of them.
 You want to make sure that for all happy clients, you get a testimonial, that way you have lots of people vouching for your amazing photography and the experience that you provide.
 However, there is something to be said about quality over quantity here.
 Testimonials that produce statements many other potential clients can relate to (like about fears, objections, and transformation) are pretty much like gold.

-Use the Client Testimonial Maximizer (Click here to to get the Sample)
+Use the Client Testimonial Maximizer (Click here to to get the walk through)

 8. Use a client guide that actually is made for MARKETING to your dream clients – not just some place to hold your offer!